 In addition to satisfying the foregoing requirements, to comply with the SEC's universal proxy rule, stockholders who intend to solicit proxies in support of director nominees other than the company's nominees in compliance with Rule 14a-19 under the Exchange Act must comply with the additional requirements of Rule 14a-19(b), including providing notice of such proxy solicitation.
-Such notice must be provided by no later than April 9, 2024; however, if the date of our 2024 annual meeting of stockholders changes by more than 30 calendar days from the first anniversary of our 2023 annual meeting of stockholders, then such notice must be provided by the later of 60 calendar days prior to the date of the 2024 annual meeting of stockholders or the 10th calendar day following our public announcement of the date of the 2024 annual meeting of stockholders.
+Such notice must be provided by no later than April 9, 2024; however, if the date of our 2024 annual meeting of stockholders, then such notice must be provided by the later of 60 calendar days prior to the date of the 2024 annual meeting of stockholders or the 10th calendar day following our public announcement of the date of the 2024 annual meeting of stockholders.